-The case of the 'Egypt' instrument is somewhat different.
-Once again the reduced form is useful (Egypt doesn't grow particularly fast in spite of all the aid it gets after Camp David), though mostly for making it immediately clear that the comparison of Egypt versus non-Egypt, or francophone versus non-francophone, is not a useful way of assessing the effectiveness of aid on growth.
+The case of the "Egypt" instrument is somewhat different.
+Once again the reduced form is useful (Egypt doesn't grow particularly fast in spite of all the aid it gets in consequence of Camp David), though mostly for making it immediately clear that the comparison of Egypt versus non-Egypt, or francophone versus nonfrancophone, is not a useful way of assessing the effectiveness of aid on growth.
+There is no reason to suppose that "being Egypt" has no effect on its growth other than through aid from the United States.
 Yet almost every paper in this literature unquestioningly uses the Egypt dummy as an instrument.
+Similar instruments based on colonial heritage face exactly the same problem; colonial heritage certainly affects aid, and colonial heritage is not influenced by current growth performance, but different colonists behaved differently and left different legacies of institutions and infrastructure, all of which have their own persistent effect on growth today.